 Recent data shows that four out of every ten individuals residing in these communities usually require some level of assistance with daily living activities.
 While some residents may need assistance with three or more activities, bathing and dressing are the most common.

 There are a number of benefits to living in an assisted living community.
 This is due to their providing a variety of important services that promote their residents’ quality of life.
 Furthermore, this also assists residents with maintaining their independence.
 Assisted living communities will usually provide or coordinate 24-hour supervision, which is particularly important with residents that have Alzheimer’s disease.
-It’s also important to note that these facilities provide three meals a day as well as snacks in a community dining room setting.
+It’s also important to note that these facilities provide three meals a day as well as snacks in a community dining room set.

 Other assistance that is provided or coordinated for residents includes these services: